-What You Need to Know About COVID and Breastfeeding
+What You Need to Know About COVID Vaccines and Breastfeeding

 According to a recent study, breastfeeding women who have received the mRNA COVID-19 vaccine have a significant supply of antibodies in their breast milk that may help keep babies safe from the virus.
 This was determined by analyzing women’s breast milk pre-vaccine, after the first dose, and finally after the second dose.
 Researchers found that coronavirus antibodies present in the women’s breast milk increased after each shot.
 Here we cover what you need to know about COVID and breastfeeding.

 In the eyes of the experts, this is a promising development, especially since children under 12 and babies currently are not eligible to receive COVID-19 vaccinations.
 According to Joseph Larkin III, the senior author of the study,

 “When babies are born, they have a relatively immature system.
 It develops over time.
 So, the major protections that babies receive come from mom.
 So, if mom is producing these antibodies that are present in the breast milk, there is the potential for that protection that Mom has to be transferred over to her baby.”

 This extra layer of protection for babies is especially valuable as the highly contagious Delta variant of COVID-19 spreads rapidly throughout the United States.
 While breastfeeding can be difficult for some, getting the vaccination can also reduce the risk of transmitting the disease from mother to child.